sunriselayer/gitbook/learn/sunrise/da-fee-abstraction.md

 * Users will mint LP tokens in the `x/liquiditypool` module for the pool they like.
 * Users will receive $SSR token for the reward.
 * Users can use the blob space by paying $SSR.
-The conversion to $SR token will be executed internally.
+The conversion to $SR token will be executed internally by `x/tokenconverter` module.